Orania: Social welfare

-Orania receives no fiscal contributions from either state or provincial government, and must generate all funds itself.
+Orania receives no fiscal contributions from either state or provincial government and must generate all funds itself.

 Orania has a 3-step program of dealing with destitute Afrikaner arrivals: stabilisation, rehabilitation and integration.
 First they are supplied with housing, next work, and then land at 10% of market value + interest-free loans from the local co-operative bank for the construction of a house.

 The Helpsaam Fund, a non-profit institution, raises money for projects like subsidised housing for newcomers in need.
 The Elim Centre accommodates unemployed young men who come to Orania seeking employment.
 Most are destitute when they arrive.
 They are usually given work with the municipality or local farms, and provided with training.
 Nerina, the equivalent residential complex for women, was completed in July 2012.

 In 2013, Orania had a small clinic, and a government-funded nurse visited twice a month.
 By 2020, the town had a doctor, a physiotherapist, a radiographer, and a pharmacist according to Frans De Klerk, head of the Orania Development Company.
 The town has two airstrips, one 1300 m and the other 1000 m.

 Law enforcement

 Orania has neither an official police force nor a prison.
+Although crime is not non-existent, it is very low, helped by having a small population whose residency applications are strictly examined.
 Traffic monitoring and minor crimes such as petty theft are handled internally.
 Volunteers carry out neighbourhood watch patrols.
 In October 2014 Orania Veiligheid (Orania Security) was established as the town's de facto municipal police, to handle reports of illegal activities such as theft, but also more trivial matters such as littering and noise complaints.
 Apprehended suspects are taken to the South African Police Service station in neighbouring Hopetown.
-National police are only called in as a last resort.
+National police are called in only as a last resort.
 Residents are exhorted to use mediation and arbitration procedures made available by the town council, rather than resorting to South African courts.

-In 2017, local media reported on child abuse committed by an elderly Orania resident that went undetected for years.
+In 2017, local media reported on child abuse committed by an elderly Orania resident.

 In 2019, the SAPS's Child Protection Unit visited the Volkskool Orania school to investigate a case of statutory rape against a student teacher.
 The student teacher was charged before the Hopetown Magistrate's Court.

+In 2025, the town suffered its first murder when a resident killed his estranged wife and then himself.